alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 If you think in `LINQ`: `Map` ≈ `Select`, `Bind`/`FlatMap` ≈ `SelectMany`.
 We’ll stick to method style here to keep focus on the flow rather than syntax.

-> Terminology note (Either vs. Result):
-> Result<TSuccess, TError> is a convention: it encodes “success vs. failure.”
-> You’ll also see Either<L, R>, which encodes “one of two possibilities.”
-In some libraries, Either is right-biased, so Map/Bind compose the Right value and short-circuit on Left.
-> If you use Either<TError, TSuccess>, it’s effectively the same workflow shape as Result<TSuccess, TError>.
-> This post uses Result because the names “Success/Error” make the intended meaning hard to misread.

 ### Result: when “missing” needs a reason

 `Maybe<T>` tells us whether a value exists.
 Sometimes, we need *why* it doesn’t exist.
 We keep the same straight‑line composition: